 You’re eager to get to work on your book, but there are some things you should ask your ghostwriter before pen is set to paper.
 For example:

-Although it’s difficult to predict exactly when a manuscript will be completed, it’s still important that you ask your ghostwriter about a plausible end date, then create a schedule.
-Insist that the ghostwriter stick to the schedule – and make sure you do so, as well.
+Although it’s difficult to predict exactly when a manuscript will be completed, it’s still important that you ask your ghostwriter about a plausible end date, and then create a schedule.
+Insist that the ghostwriter stick to the schedule, and make sure you do so as well.
 If you’re tardy in providing information, reading and correcting drafts, or otherwise doing your part (and that includes making payments), your project is much more likely to fall behind.

-Some people are comfortable handing over their ideas/story and not hearing from the ghostwriter until the manuscript is complete.
+Some people are comfortable handing over their ideas or story and not hearing from the ghostwriter until the manuscript is complete.
 Others prefer regular communication to keep up with the progress and make suggestions as the manuscript takes shape.
 Perhaps you’d like to see drafts of the chapters as they are written, have a regular bi-weekly phone call, and so on.

 There is no “correct” approach.
 Ask your ghostwriter how she prefers to work, then discuss the level of communication you’d prefer.

 #4 – What will I get when all is said and done?

 For a clearer idea of what you can expect, be sure to ask your ghostwriter: